J. J. Francis

-John Joseph Francis KC (25 April 1839 – 22 September 1901) was a senior counsel in British Colony of Hong Kong and the first elected member of the Sanitary Board.
+John Joseph Francis KC (25 April 1839 – 22 September 1901) was a barrister in British Hong Kong and the first elected member of the Sanitary Board.

 Early life

 Francis was born in Dublin in 1839, the eldest son of William Francis Aylward, an Inspector of Irish National Schools, and Teresa Agnes Redmond.
 His father died in 1847, as did two of his four younger brothers.
 He attended the Jesuit boarding schools in Ireland from 1852 to 57 and then the Jesuit Novitiate at Beaumont Lodge, Windsor.
 It appears that he intended to train for the priesthood but in the end of the 1850s he joined the Royal Artillery and came to China in 1859.
 He stationed in Hong Kong and after a time he left the army and settled down as a civilian.